 - a student has passed a level on Literably and her latest leveling recommendation is either +0 or down to a level that she has already passed, or

 - a student passes level Z, or does not pass level A.

-For students with an uncertain instructional level, Literably reports the estimated instructional level, with an asterisk (*).
+For students with an unconfirmed instructional level, Literably reports the estimated instructional level with a star (before October 2022, this was indicated with an asterisk *).
 These predictions are based on our expectations of where a student is likely to end up once she has completed her re-assessments.
-As an example, let’s take a look at Hermione Granger in the sample dashboard below:
+As an example, let’s take a look at Frodo Baggins in the sample dashboard below:

-In this case, Literably is estimating (or predicting) that Hermione's current instructional level is O; however, Literably will not be able to confirm this until Hermione actually assesses on a level O text.
-As such, Literably has placed an * next to the level O.
+Frodo's instructional reading level as displayed on his dashboard is .
+Literably is estimating (or predicting) that Frodo's current instructional level is most likely P because he did quite well on his last assessment (Buzz and Bingo in the Starry Sky, at level N), scoring 99.2% in accuracy and 100% in comprehension.
+However, Literably will not be able to confirm this until Frodo actually assesses on a level P text.
+Until then, Literably has placed a star next to the level P.

-If Hermione reassesses on an O-level text and receives a leveling recommendation of +0, the level will be confirmed, and the * will no longer appear next to the level O.
+If Frodo reassesses on a P-level text and receives a leveling recommendation of +0 (by scoring between 90-94% in accuracy at at least 3/5 in comprehension), the level will be confirmed, and the star will no longer appear next to the instructional level.

 Once a student reads a text above the instructional threshold at a particular level (e.g., a level M text), we will not move the student below that "floor" level (e.g., level M) for the rest of the school year (i.e., their instructional level and next assessment recommendation will not move below that floor).

 For more details about Literably's floor logic, click here.